Skip to content

 A light-weight t-shirt is generally around 3.5 ounces while heavy shirts can reach over 6 ounces.
 These different weights have their pros and cons and it’s best to decide for yourself what you’re looking for in a shirt when considering your preferred shirt weight.

 A lot of people subconsciously associate heavier weight with higher quality and higher price.
 While there are plenty of products where this line of reasoning works, the textile industry doesn’t strictly adhere to this standard.
 For example, a puffy light down jacket or a thinner fleece jacket could provide more warmth and be more comfortable than a lower quality but significantly heavier coat.
+Additionally, a higher weight might correlate to a higher price but not necessarily a higher quality.
+It’s not something that’s immediately obvious when considering an individual T-shirt, but when you’re manufacturing and shipping thousands of shirts at a time, the extra weight adds up in shipping costs quickly, which then gets reflected in the final price.

 Generally, when it comes to T-shirts, fabric thickness and weight is more of a personal preference than anything.
 Usually those living in hotter climates enjoy lightweight and more breathable shirts, while those living in colder environments are more interested in a thicker, heavier shirt.